Last Updated: November 11, 2021

 It turns out that no, they have not.

-Up until 2014, these rates were similar, regardless of your age.
-The fact that millennials increasingly can’t afford the USA car loans is indicative because car ownership is a key indicator of wealth.
+Up until 2014, the car loan default rates were similar, regardless of your age.
+The fact that millennials increasingly can’t afford auto loans is indicative because car ownership is a key indicator of wealth.

 Car owners make three times more than non-owners.